-- The solvency risk is controlled with a view to maintaining: - a) a necessary security margin regarding prudential requirements, to reflect RCI high levels of profitability and capacity to adapt dividend paid to the single shareholder; - b) and an "investment grade" rating level by credit rating agencies; - The liquidity risk is assessed and controlled daily.
+- The solvency risk is controlled with a view to maintaining: - a) a necessary security margin regarding prudential requirements, to reflect RCI high levels of profitability and capacity to adapt dividend paid to the single shareholder; - b) and an "investment grade" rating level by credit rating agencies; - The liquidity risk is assessed and controlled monthly.
 It is managed in such a way as to ensure the company's continuity of business for a minimum period in various stress scenarios, including assumptions of financial market closure and mass withdrawals of deposits.
 A limit of 6 months' business continuity has been set for centrally funded subsidiaries (3 months for locally funded subsidiaries), with the associated alert thresholds set considerably over such levels.

-- The credit risk: - a) The retail and corporate customer risk is monitored from both the portfolio and new business perspectives.
-Its management is based on tracking the cost of risk in relation to set targets; - b) The wholesale risk is controlled by monitoring the financial situation of dealers, thus contributing to the control of credit risk on outstandings, while ensuring the sustainability of dealer networks;
+- The credit risk:

+- a) The retail and corporate customer risk is monitored from both the portfolio and new business perspectives.
+Its management is based on tracking the cost of risk in relation to set targets, with strong monitoring of underwriting and collection particularly under stressed conditions; - b) The wholesale risk is controlled by monitoring the financial situation of dealers, thus contributing to the control of credit risk on outstandings, while ensuring the sustainability of dealer networks;